CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 | Objects per bucket | 500 000 |

 Storing data in Allas consumes _billing units_.
 In Allas, the billing is based in the amount data stored in Allas.
-The rate is such that storing 1 TiB of data in Allas consumes 10000 BU /TiB in a year.
+The rate is 1BU/TiBh meaning that 1 TB of data stored in allas consumes 24 BU in a day and 8760 Bu in a year.

 Unlike most other object storage providers, CSC does <u>not</u> charge for object storage network transfers or API calls.

-&nbsp;